Counselling & Psychology

 Conclusion:

 Depression, if not treated, can have an adverse effect on the mind and soul.
-If someone is suffering from depression, they should be supported in their journey to deal with this illness.
+If someone suffers from depression, we should support them in their journey to deal with this illness.
 Let them know that the way they are viewing their situations is not the reality; it’s just their negative thoughts and their perception of life.
 If you are trying to help someone with depression, deal with them by having patience and perseverance.

 What to Read Next: